Halloween Season! Ghost posts all month!

-Ghosts, dead humans who are stuck here on Earth, are often tied here because of traumatic death.
-They relive it, the pain, the horror, and they project at anyone they can.
-For some it’s an unconscious reflex, for others like this guy, it becomes a source of malicious pleasure to inflict anguish on the living.
+Ghosts often remain because of traumatic death.
+They relive it, the pain, the horror, and project it at anyone they can.
+For some it’s an unconscious reflex.
+Others like this guy, it becomes a source of malicious pleasure to inflict anguish on the living.

-Human sensitives, living ones, can pick up on these either unconsciously or deliberately.
+Human sensitives can pick up on these either unconsciously or deliberately.
 Even people who don’t think of themselves as sensitive can get unexpected waves of fear, or anxiety seemingly from out of nowhere because of these projected emotions.

-As I found out, this can be pretty overwhelming.
+As in this case, it can be pretty overwhelming.

-In 1997, I’d had some experiences with the paranormal, but this was far and away more than anything I’d ever come across.
-I was years away from learning what a psychopomp was, let alone that this was one of my particular gifts.
+In 1997 I was years away from learning what a psychopomp was, let alone that this was one of my particular gifts.

 I just wanted him to go away and stop showing me his scary pictures.
-I didn’t treat him with compassion, instead I yelled for help and shoved him back psychically just enough to get some space between him and me.
-My spirit guardians came in and did what they do, they protected me, and drove the ghost away.
+I didn’t treat him with compassion, instead I yelled for help and shoved him back psychically, using defenses I’d practiced.
+It was just enough to get some space between him and me.
+My spirit guardians came in and did what they do.
+They protected me, and drove the ghost away.